plentymarkets/feedback-plugin/README.md

 # Feedback Plugin

-This is the **Feedback Plugin** plugin for the Shop Builder developed by plentymarkets.
+This is the **Feedback** plugin for the Shop Builder developed by plentymarkets.

 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
-The [IO](https://github.com/plentymarkets/plugin-io) plugin is required to run the plentymarkets **Google Maps Widget** plugin.
+The [IO](https://github.com/plentymarkets/plugin-io) plugin is required to run the plentymarkets **Feedback** plugin.

 ## Installing